 - Pour/scrape batter into prepared springform pan.

-- Warm the fig jam to make it more spreadable (I microwaved it briefly) and either spread it directly on the cake or mix it in with the quartered figs.
+- Warm the additional fig jam to make it more spreadable (I microwaved it briefly) and either spread it directly on the cake or mix it in with the quartered figs.

 - Top the cake with the quartered figs, pressing them slightly into the cake.